 Zuvaa is an online marketplace to buy and sell products by African designers created by an entrepreneur in Atlanta, GA.

-Success came faster than was expected and Kelechi admits that her company did not have a strong enough infrastructure to successfully handle such a rapidly growing enterprise.
+According to Kelechi, the success came faster than was expected and she admits that to successfully handle such a rapidly growing enterprise her company did not have a strong enough infrastructure.

 Zuvaa has decided to shut down and they are under new management and will be reopening again in 2020.
-The current state of Zuvaa during the shutdown is unknown.
+During the shutdown, the current state of Zuvaa is unknown.

 Status: OUT OF BUSINESS